 This method works for: pacifiers, hard plastic toys, silicone toys, baby bottles

-This homemade sanitizer spray is what I use for everyday cleaning and sanitizing.
+This DIY disinfectant sanitizer spray is what I use for everyday cleaning and sanitizing.
 We have a lot of child toys so I keep a big bottle on hand.
 It is natural and safe while still doing a great job of cleaning toys and much more.

 - 1 cup distilled white vinegar

 - 30 drops lavender essential oil (find pure organic lavender EO here)

 - Combine all ingredients in a large spray bottle.

 - Liberally spray toys and allow the mixture to sit for 1-2 minutes.